Egg Donation Explained For Intended Parents

 There are an endless number of factors to consider when selecting an egg donor.
 These factors include: heritage, physical appearance, blood type, genetic qualities, intelligence, athleticism, education, geographic location, religious background, personality traits, number of previous egg donations, and so on.
 Decide what is most important to you and make a list.

-Be sure to keep an open mind - someone that may not seem like the perfect fit physically may share a number of personality traits with the Intended Mother and could be the perfect choice to help you grow your family.
+Be sure to keep an open mind - someone that may not seem like the perfect fit physically may share a number of personality traits with the non-genetic intended parent and could be the perfect choice to help you grow your family.

 When a friend or family member agrees to be your egg donor, keep in mind you will need to enter into a contract detailing the terms of the arrangement.
 These contracts are complex.
 Always work with an assisted reproduction attorney with experience handling egg donation arrangements.

 Once you have selected an egg donor, the next steps are indicated below.
 For more information about the medical phase of the egg retrieval process, speak to your reproductive endocrinologist.